-Last night Judge Bronwyn C. Miller issued her very well reasoned 32 page ruling in favor of Grove Isle and all owners.
+Last night Judge Bronwyn C. Miller issued her well reasoned 32 page ruling in favor of Grove Isle and all owners.

 Preserve Grove Isle was originally formed by Alan Goldfarb, Bob Wilder, and Chuck Kaplanek and Jerome Shaw.
 There are many other supporters of PGI who have been helpful in pursuing our legal rights.
 After learning of the developer’s attempt to shutter our club on May 1, PGI immediately retained Glen Waldman and Jeff Lam to commence a lawsuit against the developer.